-- CEPT will actively participate to the ITU-R studies called by this Resolution with a view of improving the satellite coordination process. - Regarding the resolves 1 of the Resolution 756, CEPT supports CEPT supports retaining the current provision RR No. 9.41 but replacing the DT/T criterion by a C/I ratio criterion in applying RR No. 9.41 in all FSS bands, in the same manner as currently done in No. 11.32A. - CEPT is of the view that the C/I ratio criterion in both Nos.
-9.41 and 11.32A should be derived in accordance with the current Section B3 of Part B of the Rules of Procedure, i.e. by taking as a basis for computing the required C/I ratio (C/Irequired = C/Nrequired - I/Nrequired), using the filed C/N ratio or the calculated C/N ratio, whichever is lower. - Regarding the required I/N value to be applied for GSO FSS-GSO FSS coordination, CEPT is of the view that a higher value than the one applied today (which is based on $\Delta T/T = 6\%$) is justified.
+- Regarding the resolves 1 of the Resolution 756, CEPT supports retaining the current provision RR No. 9.41 but replacing the $\Delta T/T$ criterion by a C/I ratio criterion in applying RR No. 9.41 in all FSS bands, in the same manner as currently done in No. 11.32A. - CEPT is of the view that the C/I ratio criterion in both Nos.
+9.41 and 11.32A should be derived in accordance with the current Section B3 of Part B of the Rules of Procedure, i.e. by taking as a basis for computing the required C/I ratio (C/Irequired = C/Nrequired I/Nrequired), using the filed C/N ratio or the calculated C/N ratio, whichever is lower. - Regarding the required I/N value to be applied for GSO FSS-GSO FSS coordination, CEPT is of the view that a higher value than the one applied today (which is based on ΔT/T = 6%) is justified.
 The determination of this value needs further studies. - In addition, CEPT is considering to support introducing pfd levels in C- and Ku-bands that, if met, lead to a favourable finding under No. 11.32A noting that existing systems having technical parameters that may be more sensitive to interference may require the development of separate, dedicated pfd levels.
 Hence, this is still subject to further studies, including agreeing on the actual pfd levels to be applied. - Regarding the resolves 2 of the Resolution 756, CEPT supports reducing the coordination arc for coordination between geostationary FSS networks to ±6° in C-band and to ±5° in Ku-band.
 In Ka-band, CEPT still needs further studies before adopting a preliminary position.